williampena28/C-Rock-Paper-Scissors-Game/README.txt

 This program was made in Microsoft Visual Studio Community edition 2022

+THE .exe TO RUN THIS PROGRAM IS IN The project.rar ZIP FILE

 This will run through the terminal and read the inputs from the terminal itself.
 The program will be run on an .exe file and that's howthe game will run.